Yu-Gi-Oh! Zexal: Plot and setting

 Taking place in the near future in a place called Heartland City, the story focuses on Yuma Tsukumo, a young duelist who strives to become the Duel Monsters champion, despite being an amateur.
 One day, during a duel with a rival named Shark, a mysterious spirit called Astral appears before him, and helps him to win.
 Astral explains to Yuma he is searching for his lost memories, which have been transformed into 100 Xyz Monster (エクシーズ モンスター, Ekushīzu Monsutā) cards called Numbers (ナンバーズ, Nanbāzu), which have been scattered across the globe.
 The Numbers have the ability to possess the duelists who own them, and bring out their darkest desires.
 In order to recover his memories, Astral teams up with Yuma to recover the Number cards.
-After coming up against a boy named Kite Tenjo, who is hunting the Numbers, Yuma and Astral gain the ability to combine their forces using the power of ZEXAL (ゼアル, Zearu).
-Entering the World Duel Carnival tournament, Yuma finds himself up against various rivals, including the vengeance-seeking Vetrix and the maniacal Dr. Faker, who wants the Numbers for their own gain.
+After coming up against a boy named Kite Tenjo for the second time, who is hunting the Numbers, Yuma and Astral gain the ability to combine their forces using the power of ZEXAL (ゼアル, Zearu).
+Entering the World Duel Carnival tournament, Yuma finds himself up against various rivals, including the vengeance-seeking Vetrix and the maniacal Dr. Faker, who want the Numbers for their own gain.

 Yu-Gi-Oh!
 Zexal II takes place right after the end of the first series.
 In this new story, as the curtain falls on the World Duel Carnival, peace has finally returned to Heartland City.
 But now, forces from Barian World, a world hostile to Astral's World, are aiming at taking the "Numbers" and Astral for themselves.
 In order to protect Astral, Yuma, Kite, and Shark stand together to combat the Barian threat.

 The gameplay gimmick introduced in Zexal is AR Duels (Augmented Reality Duels), in which both players utilize a head-mounted device known as a Duel Gazer to observe a virtual reality where the Duel Monsters interact with the environment.